TartanLlama/tartanllama.github.io/_posts/2016-06-22-stack-and-heap.md

 **Nothing.**

 The standard says nothing about how or where things are stored.
-The words "stack" and "heap" are used at various points, but only in reference to things like stack unwinding, `std::stack`, and heap operations (`std::make_heap` and friends).
+The words "stack" and "heap" are used at various points, but only in reference to things like stack unwinding, `std::stack`, and heap data structure operations (`std::make_heap` and friends).

 So what does the standard say?

 -------------

 C++, like any other programming language, is built up of abstractions.
 The specification defines an abstract machine which implementations are to emulate.
 So long as an implementation executes a well-formed program with the same observable behaviour as a possible abstract machine execution, it's free to model things however it wishes.
+This is another area in which the standard uses an abstraction to avoid peppering architecture-specific terms across the document.

-The specification does not define storage *location*.
-It defines storage *duration*.
+**The standard does not define storage *location*.
+It defines storage *duration*.**

-From C++14 `[basic.stc]/1`:

 >Storage duration is the property of an object that defines the minimum potential lifetime of the storage containing the object.
 The storage duration is determined by the construct used to create the object and is one of the following:
 >